-Cooking New York rib roast, or any other type of rib roast, is simple once you learn the ins and outs of your oven or grill settings and temperatures.
-Getting the proper cook time on a rib roast is a crucial part of making this cut of steak as tender as possible with the perfect outside sear.
+Cooking New York rib roast, prime rib roast, or any other type of rib roast is simple once you learn the ins and outs of your oven or grill settings and temperatures.
+Getting the proper cook time on a rib roast is crucial in making this cut of steak as tender as possible with the perfect outside sear.

 Selecting Your Roast

-You can cook a New York roast bone in or choose a boneless cut.
-But, the one you pick will change the method of cooking just a bit.
+You can cook a New York roast, prime rib roast, ribeye roast, or your choice of roast as bone in or a boneless cut.
+But the one you pick will change the method of cooking just a bit.
 Boneless versions may take a little more time to cook in the oven or grill, but they’ll also guarantee a juicier outcome if you cook them correctly.
+Some people prefer boneless cuts simply because you won’t need to mess around with bones when you’re ready to eat.

 If you’re unsure of the size roast you’ll need, you can use this rule of thumb: estimate about ½-pound for each person who’ll be eating the roast.
 Then, head to your local butcher or grocery store (or find the perfect prime rib online!) to find the size you need.
 You’ll want to look for a portion with some fat, but not swimming in it.
 You can always ask the butcher to trim some excess fat off the roast before they wrap it for you.